 HIIT Improves Performance in Intermittent Profile Sports

-The ability to perform high intensity periods, isolate and recover between them, is crucial for intermittent profile sports training.
+The ability to perform high-intensity periods, isolate and recover between them is crucial for intermittent profile sports training.
 Team sports like soccer, basketball, handball, rugby, etc. Racket sports like tennis, paddle tennis, badminton, etc.

 These sports have various strengths, suits, and agility to achieve high-level performance.

-And yes, it is a task of a systematic review of the literature with the appropriate methodologies and appropriate guidance, so it is a task that is evaluated and considered.
+And yes, it is a task of a systematic review of the literature with the appropriate methodologies and guidance, so it is a task that is evaluated and considered.

 Higher intensity requires less exercise

 Higher intensity requires less exercise time to produce beneficial musculoskeletal adaptations.
-On the other hand, the higher intensity is more effective with less exercise.
+On the other hand, the higher power is more effective with less exercise.
 Also, low-work HIIT (15 sessions up to 40 minutes) is an excellent way to improve performance and fitness.

 However, the type of HIIT (duration and concentration, duration of recovery and concentration, etc.) depends on the coach’s purpose with the player and the sport’s particular characteristics.

 This last aspect should be considered for other populations since training must be individualized, just like HIIT.

 The (eligible) trainer customizes the HIIT training (duration and intensity of the series, time and power of recovery, type of obesity: experienced and trained, elderly, etc.) without risk.
 Adequate adaptation.

 HIIT is a great training tool with many health and performance benefits, but not all work.